YanLuong/kickstarter-analysis/README.md

 Possible challenges are present in this analysis.
 For example, when only looking at the line chart the story is quite clear in that May, June and July were the successful performing months.
 However, the data does not take into account the success rate as a percentage of total campaigns launched.
-When taking into account the percentage of successful campaigns out of the total campaigns, it shows only a slight increase in the success rate instead (highlighted in yellow on table, below).
+When taking into account the percentage of successful campaigns out of the total campaigns, it shows only a slight increase in the success rate instead (refer to % successful column in table below).
 It does show that between May and July, the highest number of campaigns were launched which has contributed directly to the higher number of successful campaigns based on launch date.